EfficientDet vs. RTDETRv2: A Technical Comparison

 Ideal Use Cases

-RTDETRv2: High Accuracy Real-Time Detection with Transformers
+RTDETRv2: Real-Time High-Accuracy Detection with Transformers

-- Authors: Wenyu Lv, Yian Zhao, Qinyao Chang, Kui Huang, Guanzhong Wang, Yi Liu
+- Authors: Wenyu Lv, Yian Zhao, Qinyao Chang, Kui Huang, Guanzhong Wang, and Yi Liu

 - Organization: Baidu